Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Appendix

 \begin{definition} (Feasible State and Policy).
-A state $x_k$ is defined as feasible, denoted by $x_k \in \Psi$ with respect to system (\ref{eq.statefunction}), if there is a policy that can ensure the system satisfies all the state constraints described in problem (\ref{eq.appendixpolicyopti}).
-If a policy $\pi$ works for $\forall x_k \in \Psi$, it is defined as feasible policy, denoted by $\pi \in \Pi$. \end{definition}
+A state $x_k$ is defined as a feasible state, denoted by $x_k \in \Psi$ with respect to system \eqref{eq.statefunction}, if there is a policy that can ensure the system satisfies all the state constraints described in \eqref{eq.appendixpolicyopti}.
+If a policy $\pi$ works for $\forall x_k \in \Psi$, it is defined as a feasible policy, denoted by $\pi \in \Pi$. \end{definition}